Behzad-Amanpour/medical-image-processing/classification-chest-xray-keras/README.md

-# **Pneumonia Detection by Classifying Chest X-ray Images Using Deep Learning and the Keras Library**
+# **Pneumonia Detection by Classification of Chest X-ray Images Using Deep Learning and the Keras Library**
 ![photo](https://i.imgur.com/jZqpV51.png)

 **This is an educational project for graduate students to practice the following tasks:**